KolorCompany/KolorEyesIframeAPI/README.md

 Overview
 --------

-The Kolor Eyes Iframe API allows you to control an iframe embeded Kolor Eyes player trough on your website using Javascript.
+The Kolor Eyes Iframe API allows you to control an iFrame embeded Kolor Eyes player through on your website using Javascript.

-This API let you do basic actions on the player like play, pause, change the volume level, retrieve information about current playback and so on.
+This API lets you do basic actions on the player like play, pause, change the volume level, retrieve information about current playback and so on.

 You can also set custom callbacks and event listeners that will execute in response to player events.